test-kitchen/kitchen-dokken/README.md

   initialize your shell. docker info should report overlayfs, etc.
 - It contains two Dockerfiles used for building `chef` and `kitchen-cache` volume containers use by kitchen-dokken.
+- My authorized_keys are hard coded into the kitchen-cache.
+You'll need to change that.
-- Run the build.sh scripts in dockerfiles.
+- Run the build.sh scripts in dockerfiles/chef and dockerfiles/kitchen-cache
 - Modifications required. s/someara/your_docker_repo_here/

 # httpd